AngusRussell/SelfEnergyAnalysis.jl/docs/src/index.md

 ## Introduction

-This package allows one to apply the self-energy analysis commonly used in condensed matter ARPES experiments to Exciton-Polariton photoluminescence (PL) data.
+This package allows you to apply the self-energy analysis commonly used in condensed matter ARPES experiments to Exciton-Polariton photoluminescence (PL) data.

 ## Package Features